We are small but we are growing

 house.
 Then the next pasture is our group of our young males and geldings.
 Our older males or "herdsires"

-on shearing day.
+Wednesday, May 7th.
 All are invited to attend.
 You need to wear old clothes and plan to get dirty.
+We will

-We will have lunch, cold drinks and snacks for all.
-Please call ahead to make sure there has been no change in plans
+have lunch, cold drinks and snacks for all.
+Please call ahead to make sure there has been no change in plans - 864-903-1856.
+One

 Joe took this picutre in early April showing most of our alpacas, girls in one pasture and the boys across the fence.